 O&R's Lovett plant, in Tomkins Cove, New York, is currently rail-served only by Conrail.
-As a resu i of the Transaction, the line serving Lovett will be operated by CSX.
-90 percent of the ccal burned at Lovett originates at NS-served mines and is delivered in a two-line NS-Conrail haul.
+As a result of the Transaction, the line serving Lovett will be operated by CSX.
+90 percent of the coal burned at Lovett originates at NS-served mines and is delivered in a two-line NS-Conrail haul.
 ORU-3 at 4.
 After the Transaction, that coal will still move in a two-line NS-CSX haul.
 O&R requests that NS be granted trackage rights over the line to be operated by CSX for a distance of approximately 45 miles (from Oak Island, NJ) or over 250 miles (from Binghamton, NY) in order to provide single-line service that does not currently exist.
 This claim should be rejected as O&R has not met the basic requirements for the imposition of conditions.
-See Section III above.45 for O&R's coal supply today and there will be none for an years.
-Nor has O&R shown that it has derived any benefit from origin competition in the past.
-See e.g., BN/SF at 78.
+See Section III above.